Monologue shares the experiences of Iraqi refugees

-Reeves’ earnest and sober delivery narrates a range of situations that jump from Iraq, to Syria and to Calais in France with energy and clarity.
-Predominantly told through an unnamed third person, “him,” these events speak of love, war, murder and dreams of a new life in Europe.
-“He calculates the risk of traveling from one end of the city,” says Reeves.
+Reeves’ earnest and sober delivery narrates a range of situations that jump from Iraq to Syria and to Calais in France with energy and clarity.
+Predominantly told through an unnamed third person “him” these events speak of love, war, murder and dreams of a new life in Europe.
+“He calculates the risk of traveling from one end of the city,” Reeves says.
 “He knows a woman – her cousin killed at the entrance of her house.
-Killed for loving a woman,” he says.
+Killed for loving a woman.”

 Elegy is an honest, dark and affecting performance that tackles the challenging task of representing the experiences of those belonging to another culture, of another country, with respect.

 Elegy was performed 16 August at the Alexander Theatre, Monash University, Clayton.

 See here for more information about the 2018 MLIVE program.